marina-leer/pubCounteR/README.md

   <img src=https://github.com/marina-leer/GeSciLiVis/blob/main/vignettes/Example_1_2_output_mouse.PNG>
 </p>

-Below, we can look at a second example, where a set of human genes were used as input.
+In the second example a set of human genes were used as input.

 <br>
 <table class="tg">